-- Staff knew about people's individual capacity to make decisions and understood their responsibilities for supporting people to make their own decisions. - People told us they were encouraged to make decisions for themselves and felt involved in making choices wherever possible.
-A relative told us, "Carers have asked [person's name] for consent before they help her.
-They will also try to persuade her in a very sensitive way." - People had signed their care records to show that they consented to the care and support they were being provided with. - Training records confirmed that staff had undertaken training in relation to the MCA.
+- Staff knew about people's individual capacity to make decisions and understood their responsibilities for supporting people to make their own decisions. - People told us they were encouraged to make decisions for themselves and felt involved in making choices wherever possible. - People had signed their care records to show that they consented to the care and support they were being provided with. - Training records showed staff had undertaken training in relation to the MCA.